By Jessica Bubenheim, on 26 May 2021

 Reviews are also popular.
 One example of this is @things.i.bought.and.liked (TIBAL) which highlights and reviews various product, mostly skincare, hair products, and household items.
 Her posts often include the following:

 - A monthly round up of her favorite products

 - Daily Stories highlighting her current favorites

 - Demonstrations or tutorials of how she uses the different products she is reviewing

 - “Empties” where she reviews a product after she finishes using it and explains whether or not she would recommend it

 - Links to the products she uses

-Pro Tip: If you are serious about monetizing your account,I recommend turning it into a company profile.
+Pro Tip: If you are serious about monetizing your account, you can turn it into a company profile.
 This is done by linking your Instagram with Facebook.
-This way you can put a call to action button like "Send Message", get data with Analytics, and advertise on Instagram.
+This way you can put a call to action button like "Send Message," get data with Analytics, and advertise on Instagram.

 Influencer marketing is by far the most profitable way to make money on Instagram.
-Depending on the amount of followers you have, you can charge brands anywhere from $100 to thousands of dollars for just one single sponsored post or story.
+Depending on the amount of followers you have, you can charge brands anywhere from hundreds to thousands of dollars for just one single sponsored post or story.
 But, this doesn’t happen overnight.